-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION all relevant stakeholders as that should help determine sector-specific requirements.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION sectors and of the rights of the authors and performers in each sector should be considered.
+Member States should consult all relevant stakeholders as that should help determine sector-specific requirements.
 Collective bargaining should be considered as an option to reach an agreement between the relevant stakeholders regarding transparency.
 To enable the adaptation of current reporting practices to the transparency obligations, a transitional period should be provided for.
-The transparency obligations do not need to apply to agreements concluded with collective management organisations as those are already subject to transparency obligations under Directive 2014/26/EU. all relevant stakeholders as that should help determine sector-specific requirements.
+The transparency obligations do not need to apply to agreements concluded with collective management organisations as those are already subject to transparency obligations under Directive 2014/26/EU. sectors and of the rights of the authors and performers in each sector should be considered.
+Member States should consult all relevant stakeholders as that should help determine sector-specific requirements.
 Collective bargaining should be considered as an option to reach an agreement between the relevant stakeholders regarding transparency.
 To enable the adaptation of current reporting practices to the transparency obligations, a transitional period should be provided for.
-The transparency obligations do not need to apply to agreements concluded with collective management organisations as those are already subject to transparency obligations under Directive 2014/26/EU. eachmusic sector-should be considered.
-Member States should consult, the audiovisual sector and the publishing sector and all relevant stakeholders as that should help determine be involved when determining such sector-specific requirements.
+The transparency obligations do not need to apply to agreements concluded with collective management organisations as those are already subject to transparency obligations under Directive 2014/26/EU. into account the specificities of different content sectors-and, such as those of the rights of the authors and performers in eachmusic sector-should be considered.
+Member States should consult, the audiovisual sector and all relevant stakeholders as that should help determine be involved when determining such sector-specific requirements.
 Where relevant, the significance of the contribution of authors and performers to the overall work or performance should also be considered.
-Collective bargaining should be considered as an option to reach an agreement between the relevant stakeholders regarding transparency: which should ensure authors and performers the same or higher level of transparency as the minimum requirements provided for in this Directive.
-To enable the adaptation of current reporting practices to the transparency eachmusic sector-should be considered.
+Collective bargaining should be considered as an option to reach an agreement between the relevant stakeholders regarding transparency-which should ensure authors and performers the same or higher level of transparency as the minimum into account the specificities of different content sectors-and, such as those of the rights of the authors and performers in eachmusic sector-should be considered.
 Member States should consult, the audiovisual sector and the publishing sector and all relevant stakeholders as that should help determine be involved when determining such sector-specific requirements.
 Where relevant, the significance of the contribution of authors and performers to the overall work or performance should also be considered.
-Collective bargaining should be considered as an option to reach an agreement between the relevant stakeholders regarding transparency- which should ensure authors and performers the same or higher level of transparency as the minimum requirements provided for in this Directive.
-To enable the adaptation of current reporting practices to the transparency obligations, a
+Collective bargaining should be considered as an option to reach an agreement between the relevant stakeholders regarding transparency-which should ensure authors and performers the same or higher level of transparency as the minimum requirements